Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Application: inverse design of RET isolation

 While we rely on MEEP to carry out finite difference time domain simulations and to simulate the Faraday medium, we perform topology optimization using a custom-made 3D algorithm.
 As discussed in Section \ref{inverseDesignGExplanationSection}, the structural domain is represented by a level-set function $\Phi$ whose zero-level contour $\Phi(t)=0$ corresponds to the boundary of the Faraday medium.
 This iterative process is implemented as follows: given an initial geometry, we calculate the velocity on the boundary as given by Eq.~\eqref{eq:dF}.
 The velocity must then be formally extended to the rest of the domain~\cite{sethian1999level}, to do this use we use a Python module \texttt{scikit-fmm}~\cite{scikit} to compute the signed distance function from the zero level set contour.

 Once the velocity field has been obtained throughout the whole domain, the boundary can be updated using the advection equation \eqref{Eq:levelset}.
 We solve Eq.~\eqref{Eq:levelset} using the upwind scheme from a Python PDE solver module \texttt{FIPY} \cite{fipy}.
 We take advantage of the signed distance function to limit the maximum advection distance to a few pixels in order to prevent the boundary from deforming excessively [i.e. beyond the limits of applicability of the truncated Born series \eqref{BornSeries}].
-The time step duration for the advection solver is calculated by enforcing that the Courant–Friedrichs–Lewy stability condition $C$~\cite{hirsch2007numerical} evaluates to less than unity: we used $C=0.4$.
+The Courant–Friedrichs–Lewy stability condition for the advection solver $C$~\cite{hirsch2007numerical} evaluates to less than unity: we used $C=0.7$.

 Once the boundary of the initial geometry has been advected, we obtain a new geometry which is used as the starting point for the next iteration.
 Fig.~\ref{figvel}